Racin' & Internet Stuff:

 From October 1st:

 “Bank of America is delaying foreclosures in 23 states as it examines whether it rushed the foreclosure process for thousands of homeowners without reading the documents.
-The move adds the nation's largest bank to a growing list of whose employees signed documents in foreclosure cases without verifying the information in them.”
+The move adds the nation's largest bank to a growing list of mortgage companies whose employees signed documents in foreclosure cases without verifying the information in them.”

 The document problems could cause thousands of homeowners to contest foreclosures that are in the works or have been completed.
 If the problems turn up at other lenders, a foreclosure crisis that's already likely to drag on for several more years could persist even longer.
 Analysts caution that most homeowners facing foreclosure are still likely to lose their homes.”